moryba/Beth-project/README.md

 - BETH enables evaluating the robustness of machine learning models.
 - Researchers can assess how well their algorithms generalize to unseen attacks.
 - It serves as a benchmark for novel anomaly detection techniques.

-## Conclusion
-The BETH dataset fills a critical gap in cybersecurity research by providing real-world, labeled data.
-Its scale, diversity, and structured heterogeneity make it an invaluable resource for advancing anomaly detection techniques and enhancing the robustness of machine learning models in the cybersecurity domain.

 ## Data analysis
 The Beth datset represents more than 8 milions events collected over 23 honeypots, only nearly 1 milion of it will be used on this project.